utah-cs4470-sp23/class/assignment6/README.md

 Implement the three additional optimizations as described above.

-Each of your optimiziations should be controlled by a command line flag that can be provided zero or more times on the command line.
+Each of your optimizations should be controlled by a command line flag that can be provided zero or more times on the command line.
 These are
 - `-cf` for constant folding